 JacobsMassey will keep financial records and have appropriate internal controls to ensure and demonstrate proper business reasons for all payments to third parties.

 All members of the JacobsMassey team are encouraged to raise concerns about any issue or suspicion of malpractice at the earliest possible stage.
 If you are unsure whether a particular act constitutes bribery or corruption, or if you have any other queries, these should be raised with your Line Manager or the Compliance Officer.

 Our zero-tolerance approach to bribery and corruption must be communicated to all suppliers, contractors and other third parties with whom JacobsMassey has dealings from the outset of our business relationship with them including a requirement for compliance in all contracts.

 JacobsMassey board has overall responsibility for ensuring this policy complies with our legal and ethical obligations, and that all those under our control comply with it.

 The Compliance Officer has primary responsibility for implementing this policy across JacobsMassey as a whole, and for monitoring its use and effectiveness and dealing with any queries on its interpretation.

-Management at all levels are responsible for ensuring those reporting to them is made aware of and understand this policy and are given adequate and regular training on it.
+Management at all levels are responsible for ensuring those reporting to them are made aware of and understand this policy, and are given adequate and regular training on it.

 Anti-Bribery and Corruption Policy Review